hupili/tutorial/spectral-clustering/_README.md

 input is a real symmetric matrix.
 You need to scale the eigen vectors by their corresponding **singular value** (square root of the corresponding **eigen value**).

+### Techreport P. 16 - Angular K-Means

+I didn't think too much about the so-called angular K-means.
+I just want to point out that there are some variations which can fit into the general spectral clustering framework.
+It turns out people already coined the term "spherical K-means" in literatures, e.g.

+   * Zhong, Shi.
+"Efficient online spherical k-means clustering."
+Neural Networks, 2005.
+IJCNN'05.
+Proceedings.
+2005 IEEE International Joint Conference on.
+Vol. 5.
+IEEE, 2005.
+APA
+   * Dhillon, Inderjit S., Yuqiang Guan, and J. Kogan.
+"Refining clusters in high-dimensional text data."
+Proceedings of the Workshop on Clustering High Dimensional Data and its Applications at the Second SIAM International Conference on Data Mining.
+2002.

+One thing note:

+   * Original K-means defines centroid as: a point c to minimize sum of distance from all points in the cluster c.
+   * Using cosine (similarity/distance),
+   there are two formulations for the centroid:
+      * The exact version is: minimize arc-cosine distance.
+      I haven't reached closed form yet.
+May come back some time later.
+      * One estimate version is: maximize cosine similarity.
+      Using this way, we have closed form.
+      This is the formula in P. 16 of this survey and same in previous literature.
+   * The two formulations are not the same.